Installing aprsc

 sudo systemctl restart aprsc

-When STARTAPRSC is set to YES in the /etc/default/aprsc file it will automatically start up when the system boots.
 You'll find it's log file in /opt/aprsc/logs/aprsc.log.
 Log rotation is already configured in aprsc.conf.

 After startup, look at the log file for startup messages, watch out for any warnings or errors.

-This installation procedure has only been tested on CentOS 6.8 and 7.0.
-It should probably work from 6.0 to 6.8 on both i386 and x86_64 platforms.
-7.0 builds are only available for x86_64 currently.
+This installation procedure has only been tested on Fedora 39 and 40.
+Builds are only available for x86_64 currently.

 The following commands assume you're running them as a regular user, and the sudo tool is used to run individual commands as root. sudo will ask you for your password.

-As the first step, please configure aprsc's package repository in yum by downloading the .repo configuration file and installing it.
+As the first step, please configure aprsc's package repository in dnf by downloading the .repo configuration file and installing it.
 The first command installs curl (if you don't have it already), and the second command uses curl to download the repository configuration to the right place.

-sudo yum install curl
+sudo dnf install curl

-sudo curl -o /etc/yum.repos.d/aprsc.repo http://he.fi/aprsc/down/aprsc-centos.repo
+sudo curl -o /etc/yum.repos.d/aprsc.repo http://he.fi/aprsc/down/aprsc-fedora.repo

 Then, install aprsc:

-sudo yum install aprsc
+sudo dnf install aprsc

 Whenever a new aprsc version is available, the upgrade can be performed automatically by running the upgrade command.
 Your operating system can also be configured to upgrade packages automatically, or instruct you to upgrade when upgrades are available.

-sudo yum upgrade
+sudo dnf upgrade

-sudo yum clean expire-cache
+sudo dnf clean expire-cache

 Before starting aprsc edit the configuration file, which can be found in /opt/aprsc/etc/aprsc.conf.
 Please see the CONFIGURATION document for instructions.